 Rugby Sevens is played on a full-size pitch by teams of seven players.
-The games are much shorter in duration compared to the traditional 15’s rugby, with each half lasting seven minutes during the pool stages of an official Rugby Sevens tournament, and ten-minute halves for the final.
+The games are much shorter in duration compared to the traditional 15’s rugby, with each half lasting seven minutes.

 With fewer players and shorter games, on-pitch battles are fast and furious as there is more space for the players to express themselves, which deliver more excitement for fans.
 Fancy dress has become synonymous with Rugby Sevens with rugby-themed games and kid-friendly activities a common sight around the stadium for everyone to embrace and celebrate the sport.
 With a carnival atmosphere, Rugby Sevens provides an enjoyable and fun experience for every member of the family, rugby fan or not.